delapuente/ya/README.md

 ## Example

-Here you have a complete and functional example using ya to calculate...
+Here you have a complete and functional example.
 For more examples, please read after the sample code.

 ```javascript
 // Make a channel!